drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </figure>

 ##### Low noise differential signal conditioning
 We use the following approach for 16 bit precision.
-Similar to the above, the first unit is configured as a follower but the second is configured for unity gain and we the two outputs provide differential signal.
+Similar to the above, the first unit is configured as a follower but the second is configured for unity gain and the two outputs together provide a differential signal.
 In implementation we follow this with a fully differential amplifier and a differential input ADC.
 For gain we get a factor of 2 for free and cancellation between the differential pair improves noise performance in our mixed signal environment.

 <figure align="center">
 <img src="Images/CCD_differential_sketch.jpg" alt="CCD signal conditioning" width="70%">
 </figure>

 ##### A don't-do DIY circuit
 The following shows a design that appears from time to time in DIY postings.
-The inverter typically omits the voltage-follower and instead goes straight to the inverting amplifier.
+The inventor typically omits the voltage-follower and instead goes straight to the inverting amplifier.
 This of course makes the sensor part of the gain equation, G = R<sub>2</sub>/(R<sub>1</sub>+R<sub>sensor</sub>).
 But the sensor impedance as we noted above, varies from 500Ω to 1kΩ.
 If the inventor is aware of the issue, they might make R<sub>1</sub> very large to drown out the contribution from the sensor.
 But to have gain, R<sub>2</sub> has to be even larger, typically 2 to 5 times R<sub>1</sub>.
 Now come the problems.

 <figure align="center">
 <img src="Images/CCD_singleopamp_problems.jpg" alt="CCD signal conditioning" width="50%">